Migraine & Moms-to-Be: Making The Right Treatment Choices For Your Baby

 What migraine medications are safe to take during pregnancy?

 The Food and Drug Administration (FDA) sorts migraine treatments into various safety categories.
 The FDA classifies both prescription and non-prescription drugs into various categories based on each medication’s potential to cause birth defects.
-This link will allow you to look up the FDA pregnancy safety of medications that may be used to treat or prevent migraine.
+Please click here to read the FDA’s safety guide when taking medications during pregnancy.

 As with any treatment plan, it’s essential that you consult with a doctor before moving forward.
 If you are a migraine patient and are expecting a child, make an appointment with your physician to discuss the best course of action.